goldblum/goldblum.github.io/_pages/about.md

 3.  **Deep learning for data science and tabular data** - Vast communities of AI researchers study language and vision applications, yet most industrial and scientific data is tabular, and relatively few researchers study deep learning for tabular data.
 My research aims to build useful deep learning tools for data science.

 My portfolio includes work in Bayesian inference, generalization theory, algorithmic reasoning, and AI security and privacy.
 Our recent paper on model comparison received the Outstanding Paper Award at ICML 2022.
 Before my current position, I was a postdoctoral research fellow at New York University working with [Yann LeCun](https://yann.lecun.com/) and [Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/).
 I received a Ph.D. in mathematics at the University of Maryland where I worked with [Tom Goldstein](https://www.cs.umd.edu/~tomg/) and [Wojciech Czaja](https://www.math.umd.edu/~czaja/).

-🚨 **Note**: I am recruiting PhD students.
-Reach out if you're interested. 🚨